vime-js/vime/packages/vime-docs/lite/setup.md

 ```

 {% hint style="info" %}
-See the Svelte [Client-side component API][svelte-client-api] for the complete set of component initialization options.
+See the [client-side component API][svelte-client-api] for the complete set of component initialization options.
 {% endhint %}
 {% endtab %}